MarvAmBass/docker-mediawiki/README.md

 So you might want to use a running MySQL Container (you could use: [marvambass/mysql](https://registry.hub.docker.com/u/marvambass/mysql/)).

+If you want a HTAccess protection, you just need to link in the htpasswd file to /htpasswd - after that the HTAccess protection will be enabled

 You need to _--link_ your mysql container to marvambass/phpmyadmin

     docker run -d \